Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Introduction

+This operation takes an isomorphism class of rank $n$ local systems on $\Sigma_{T+1}$ to an isomorphism class of rank $n'$ local systems on $\Sigma_{T+1}$.
+The rank $n'$ depends on $\lambda$ and on the conjugacy class of the local monodromy.
+For a more precise definition of middle convolution of local systems, see Lam--Landesman--Litt \cite[Definition 3.1.1]{LLL}.
+For tuples of matrices, the corresponding operation of middle convolution takes as input only the first $T$ matrices of the tuple and is discussed further in \Cref{mc}.
+This algebraic version of middle convolution, formulated for representations of free group on $T$ generators, was introduced by Dettweiler--Reiter in \cite[Proposition~2.6]{KatzAlgo} and \cite{MC-L}, and is mainly what we use in this paper.
+Properties relevant to our work are that middle convolution is equivariant with respect to the action of the braid group, see \cite[Theorem~5.1 and Corollary~3.6]{KatzAlgo}, and preserves irreducibility, which we define below. \end{enumerate}

-If we further consider such representations up to simultaneous conjugation, this action descends to an action on the character variety i.e. on the isomorphism classes of representations. \begin{definition} Conjugacy classes of tuples $[A_1, \cdots, A_{T+1}]$ with finite orbit under this action are called \textbf{MCG-finite} and we say a tuple is \textbf{irreducible} if the associated representation is irreducible. \end{definition}
+\begin{definition} Representations, or equivalently tuples $[A_1, \cdots, A_{T+1}]$ with $\prod_{i = 1} ^{T+1} A_{i} = I$, in the character variety with finite orbit under the mapping class group action are called \emph{MCG-finite}.
+We say a tuple is \emph{irreducible} if the associated representation is irreducible. \end{definition}

-Recently, Lam-Landesman-Litt \cite{LLL} classified finite orbits of rank two tuples with at least one matrix of infinite order.
-They proved that such Zariski dense representations come from pullbacks of curves or arise via \textit{middle convolution} from \textit{finite complex reflection groups}.
+Recently, Lam--Landesman--Litt \cite{LLL} classified MCG-finite tuples of rank~2 with at least one matrix of infinite order.
+They proved that such Zariski-dense representations come from pullbacks of curves or arise via middle convolution of local systems whose monodromy group is a \textit{finite complex reflection group}.

-The first kind, ``pullback" representations were classified by Diarra \cite{diarra2013}.
+The first kind, ``pullback'' representations, were classified by Diarra \cite[Sections 3--5]{diarra2013}.

-Finite irreducible complex reflection groups, which can be viewed as generalizations of Coxeter groups, were classified by Shephard and Todd in 1954 as belonging to an infinite family $G(m, p, n)$ for each rank $n$ or being one of 34 exceptional cases denoted $G_3$ to $G_{37}$ [9].
-In view of this classification, Lam-Landesman-Litt \cite[Cor.
-5.1.4]{LLL} prove that for $T+1 \geq 7$, MCG-finite representations do not come from groups of rank five or greater.
-Their paper leaves open for analysis the infinite family of rank three and four and most of the exceptional groups of rank three and four, as well as the case when $T + 1 < 7$, which we investigate.
+Finite irreducible complex reflection groups, which can be viewed as generalizations of Coxeter groups, were classified by Shephard and Todd in 1954 as belonging to an infinite family $G(m, p, n)$ (imprimitive groups) for each rank $n$ or being one of 34 exceptional cases (primitive groups) denoted $G_3$ to $G_{37}$; see \cite{stfinite}.
+Each of these groups $W$ comes with a canonical finite-dimensional complex representation (given by reflection matrices acting on some vector space $V$), and the rank of $W$ is defined as the rank of this representation.
+The rank of $W$ will be the rank of the local system taken as input for middle convolution.

+In view of this classification, Lam--Landesman--Litt \cite[Corollary~5.1.4]{LLL} prove that for $T+1 \geq 7$, MCG-finite representations do not come from reflection groups of rank 5 or greater.
+Their paper leaves open for analysis the imprimitive groups of rank 3 and 4 and most of the primitive groups of rank 3 and 4, as well as the case when $T + 1 < 7$, which we investigate.